sdelements/lets-chat/CONTRIBUTING.md

 ## Using the issue tracker

+Having trouble getting Lets Chat installed?
+Search for similar issues or post your problem on the [mailing list][mailing-list].

 The [issue tracker][tracker] is the preferred channel for [bug reports](#bug-reports), [features requests](#feature-requests) and [submitting pull requests](#pull-requests),